DISTRHO/Ildaeil/README.md

 # DISTRHO Ildaeil

 DISTRHO Ildaeil is mini-plugin host working as a plugin, allowing one-to-one plugin format reusage.
-Load a VST2 plugin inside a LV2 host, or an LV2 plugin on a VST3 host, etc.
+The idea is to load it as a plugin inside your DAW and then other the "real" plugin inside Ildaeil.
+This allows, for example, a VST3 host to load LV2 plugins.

-The name comes from the korean 일대일, which means "one to one".
+The Ildaeil name comes from the korean 일대일, which means "one to one".

 THIS IS CURRENTLY A WORK IN PROGRESS.